bencevans/node-rainbowsocks-http/README.md

 # rainbowsocks-http

-Similar to node.js's http interface tunneling though a SOCKS4a proxy
+HTTP interface for tunneling though a SOCKS4a proxy

 ## Install